Asking For Help Makes You a Good Leader

 Welcome to "Diary of a Leader" - Real Stories, Leadership Lessons, and Personal Growth

-Welcome to "Diary of a Leader," where I peel back the curtain on the good, the bad, and the downright awkward moments of being a leader.
+Welcome to Diary of a Leader, where I share real stories about the good, the bad, and the awkward moments of being a leader.

-The Pathway of Excellence—and Its Trap
+The Pathway of Excellence and Its Hidden Trap

 Let's start with this: if you've landed in a leadership or management role, it's likely because you're exceptional at what you do.
 Your journey to this point was paved with hard work, expertise, and a commitment to excellence.